Polycystic Ovarian Syndrome

 In general, high protein, low carbohydrate meals are recommended because they are relatively low calorie, they do not raise blood sugar or insulin levels too much, and they manage hunger well.
 But a variety of approaches, including calorie counting and meal replacements, can be successful for achieving and sustaining weight loss.
 Your Chinese medicine doctor can advise on a diet that addresses weight loss and is specific for your constitution.

 Exercise is an important part of a weight loss program because it can improve insulin sensitivity, so that there is less insulin present in the blood and hence less glucose is converted to fat.
 High intensity interval training has been shown to reduce insulin resistance effectively with a very small weekly time commitment.
 Additionally, exercise specifically shrinks abdominal fat cells and it reduces the level of those stress hormones that promote fat deposits around the organs.
 And it makes you feel good!

 Researchers in several parts of the world have demonstrated that regular acupuncture treatment improves ovary function and increases ovulation frequency in PCOS patients.
 Additionally, abnormally high levels of testosterone and insulin are reduced after a course of acupuncture.
 This means that in addition to improved fertility, weight and skin problems improve.
-Acupuncture is very effective at managing stress and reducing stress hormone levels.
+Acupuncture has been shown to be helpful in managing stress and reducing stress hormone levels.
 This also helps in regulating the menstrual cycle.

-Regular acupuncture improves digestion and metabolism to support weight loss.
+Regular acupuncture can improve digestion and metabolism to support weight loss.